 Last night I felt unusually proficient in the kitchen.
 I heated up 2 tbsp of oil in the wok, tossed in some cut vegetables, and then some chicken strips and sauce.
 The whole thing was served over rice, with a side of fruit salad for the kids.
 I wasn’t sure whether to be pleased or embarrassed by my husband’s gratitude for a hot, home-cooked meal on a work night.

 What’s my secret?
 Dream Dinners.
 A friend and I went to the meal assembly store the previous weekend and assembled six dinners each.
 The stir-fried chicken would’ve taken an hour to prep and cook, but with Dream Dinners, it was ready in just 15 minutes.

 Here’s how it works.
 You sign up online (or by phone) for a session, and select and pay for the dinners.
 The Dream Dinners website displays cooking time and nutritional information for each recipe.

 When you arrive at the store, each workstation is stocked with the needed ingredients for each recipe.

 Directions are idiot proof down to which cup or bowl to use.
 The measuring spoons do get a bit gloopy with ingredients, but it still beats dirtying your own kitchen.

-Dream Dinners asks you to wear an apron they provide, and to wash your hands before starting.
+Dream Dinners asks you to wear an apron they provide and to wash your hands before starting.
 We enjoyed complimentary desserts and coffee, and the company encourages customers to book private parties.
-I don’t quite see how that would work -- you do need to focus on the recipe to avoid doubling an ingredient or spice.
+Private parties might be difficult because you do need to focus on the recipe to avoid doubling an ingredient or spice.